mushroomhostage/RadioBeacon/CONFIG.md

 iron block).
 By default, sends a helpful tip about how to create an antenna.
 Set to an empty string or null to disable if it becomes annoying.

+**fixedDenyCreateMessage**: Message to send to players who do not have permission to build radio towers (lacking the "radiobeacon.create" permission node).

+**fixedDenyAddMessageBreak**: Whether to break the sign block, returning it to the player, if they attempt to place a sign on a tower they are not allowed to set the message for.

+**fixedDenyAddMessageMessage**: Message to send to players who do not have permission to add transmission messages to existing radio towers (lacking "radiobeacon.addmessage" permission node).

 Lightning probability can be tuned by adjusting the "attraction radius":